chainflip-io/chainflip-backend/state-chain/pallets/cf-auction/README.md

 bidders are provided via the `BidderProvider` trait.
 Calling `process()` we push forward the state of our auction.
 First we are looking for `Bidders` with which we validate their suitability for the next phase `Auction`.
 During this phase we run an auction which selects a list of winners sets a minimum bid of what was need to get in the winning list and set the state to `Completed`.
 The caller would then finally call `process()` to clear the auction in which it would move to `Bidders` waiting for the next auction to be started.
+At any point in time the auction can be aborted returning state to `Bidders`

 ## Terminology